Interview

 Charity: Vanda, congratulations on the stellar success of Prey – Sam Shephard is back!

 You and I have both been involved in this writing lark for a while.
-Prey is the fifth in your Sam Shephard series, and Home Truths my eighth novel.
+Prey is the sixth in your Sam Shephard series, and Home Truths my eighth novel.
 I reckon the process has changed but it’s not easier.
 I’m less naive than when launching into my debut – that grew organically, without a real plan, whereas now I’ve got a pretty detailed synopsis before I begin – but the journey of researching, getting to know the characters, plotting, writing and editing still seems like climbing a hellishly steep mountain that goes up, and up, and up.

 Can you relate?
 I’m interested in the difference involved in writing a series.
 I imagine it might be a pleasure to revisit Sam and her world.
 Or does it throw up problems of its own?